 All that said, I commend any couple who is willing to give this new trend a try.
 It can’t be easy, since, ironically, nesting means you are forced to live in a house that contains constant reminders of your ex—the person you are legally trying to get away from.
 What offsets that downside?
 The children you created together.
 And remember, wherever you live, they are constant reminders!

 Are you divorced or divorcing?
-Check out ESME’s Tribe for separated and divorced moms, where you will find connection and conversation.
+Check out ESME’s Community, where you will find connection and conversation.